"It's the chief's son!"

-Sharply, she instantly picked up the words and swiftly turning around, her eyes searched out the man immediately.
+Sharply, she picked up the words and swiftly turned around, her eyes searched out the man immediately.

-Charlie Swan was dressed in a faded blue uniform, blending in the grey of Forks like a brush of blue.
+Charlie Swan was dressed in a faded blue police uniform.
 He had messy brown hair and a bushy moustache, and nervous brown eyes.
 Blue and brown.
 So...
 Bella tried to place the right word... so ordinary.

-She headed Charlie's way.
-Luna followed like a shadow.
+She headed towards Charlie and Luna followed like a shadow.

 Unexperienced, she patted his back a several times.
-When he finally let go, and Bella could see a hint of moisture in his eyes though he quickly turned away in order to hide it.
-She swallowed the urge to smile.
+When he finally let go, Bella saw a hint of moisture in his eyes though he quickly turned away to hide it.
+Once again, she had no idea what to feel.

 "This is Luna Amir."
 Bella introduced politely.

 Charlie smiled at her and extended his hand, "Nice to meet you."

 Luna smiled respectfully and shook his hands.
 "Likewise.
 Thank you for letting me live with you."